hiagosilverio/redbath/README.md

 Include **mainfolder\bin** as path and execute the command as follow:

-And the prompt command will show a list of red scripts
+red show scripts - show a list of red scripts
 ```
 red show scripts
 ```